SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

               &redirect_uri=https%3A%2F%2Fclient.com%2Fcb
     Set-Cookie: auth_session_id=6064f11c-f73e-425b-b9b9-4a36088cdb2b

-This attack differs from the above only by obtaining and using the pre-authorization URL instead, which will first fixate the attacker's session (rather than in Step 4).
+This attack differs from the above only by obtaining and using the pre-authorization URL instead, which will first fixate the attacker's authorization session (rather than in Step 4).

 ### Countermeasures {#FixationCountermeasures}